Arghali123/C/Pointers/note.md

 # Dynamic Memory Allocation
 The process of allocating and freeing memory at run time is known as Dynamic Memory Allocation.This reserves the memory required by the program and returns this source to the system once the use of reserved space is utilized.
-The process of allocating and freeing memory at the run time(or execution time) is called memory allocation.
+The process of allocating and freeing memory at the run time(or execution time) is called dynamic memory allocation.
 ## Problem with Arrays
 - C requires the number of elements in an array to be specified at compile time.
 - It is difficult to know the exact size of the array in advance(prior to execution).